 L.S.
 ATTEST: CITY OF GREENVILLE

-ВҮ: BY:
+BY: BY:

 TITLE: TITLE:

 DATE: DATE:

-NCGS 133-32 and Executive Order 24 prohibit the offer to, or acceptance by, any State Employee of any gift from anyone with a contract with the State, or from any person seeking to do business with the State.
-By execution of any response in this procurement, you attest, for your entire organization and its employees or agents, that you are not aware that any such gift has been offered, accepted, or promised by any employees of your organization.
+any gift from anyone with a contract with the State.
+By execution of any response in nibit the offer to, or acceptance by, any State Ene State, or from any person seeking to do busin this procurement, you attest, for your entire orgot aware that any such gift has been offered, a zation. ess with

-Approved by (Governing Board) of the City of Greenv lle as
+Approved by (Governing Board) of the City of Green ille as

 attested to by the signature of , Clerk of the

-(Governing Board) on (D ate)
+(Governing Board) on(Date)

-This instrument has been pre-audited in th required by the Local Government Budget Fiscal Control Act.
+This instrument has been pre-audited in t required by the Local Government Budge Fiscal Control Act.

+(SEAL)

-(SEAL) (FINANCE OFFICER)
+(FINANCE OFFICER)

 Federal Tax Identification Number

 Remittance Address:

 City of Greenville

 DEPARTMENT OF TRANSPORTATION

 BY:

-(CHIEF ENGINEER) DATE:
+(CHIEF ENGINEER)

+DATE:

-APPROVED BY BOARD OF TRANSF PORTATION ITEM O: (Date)
+APPROVED BY BOARD OF TRANSPORT ATION ITEM O: (Date)